ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 7. Open a terminal window and log into the correct machine.

-8. Change into your CS 16 directory, clone your github repo and change into it.
+8. Change into your CS 16 directory

 <h2>Step 2: Getting the starter code</h2>